dirkkalmbach/beer_project/README.md

-*This Project is part of the [Udacity Full Stack Web Devoloper Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004) which I took in 2017.*
+*This Project is part of the [Udacity Full Stack Web Devoloper Nanodegree](https://www.udacity.com/course/full-stack-web-developer-nanodegree--nd004).* It consists of an application which provides a list of items within a variety of beer categories as well as a user registration and authentication system.
+Registered users will have the ability to post, edit and delete their own items.

 # How to run
 ## Prerequisite: Install the Vagrant VM
 To open and modify this application, you need to run a web server and a web app that uses it.
 The Vagrant VM is a Linux system that runs on top of your own machine.
 For this you have to download and install VirtualBox and Vagrant:

-### irtualBox
+### VirtualBox
 VirtualBox is the software that actually runs the VM.
 [You can download it from virtualbox.org, here](https://www.virtualbox.org/wiki/Downloads).
 Install the platform package for your operating system.
 You do not need the extension pack or the SDK.
 You do not need to launch VirtualBox after installing it.

 *Ubuntu 14.04 Note: If you are running Ubuntu 14.04, install VirtualBox using the Ubuntu Software Center, not the virtualbox.org web site.
 Due to a reported [bug](https://ubuntuforums.org/showthread.php?t=2227131), installing VirtualBox from the site may uninstall other software you need.*